edissyum/opencapture/README.md

 ![Logo Open-Capture](https://edissyum.com/wp-content/uploads/2019/08/OpenCaptureForInvoices.png)

-# Open-Capture for Invoices by Edissyum v2
+# Open-Capture by Edissyum v2

 <pre>
 Link to the full documentation : <a href="https://kutt.it/DocumentationV2">https://kutt.it/DocumentationV2</a>